The Prophet ﷺ said, “No people ever went astray, after they were guided, except that they were overcome by arguing”. [at-Tirmithi]

 So what is the net gain from it all?
 The answer is not much.
 Some would say, nothing at all.
 So was it worth it?
 Is it worth it now?
 Have we had enough, or do we want to continue another fifty years of fussing and arguing with each other?
 There are signs that American Muslims are starting to see the futility of incessant arguing about religion.
 Some say that it’s too late.
 I guess time will tell, and Allah knows best.

 Imam Luqman Ahmad

-Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam of the Islamic Society of Folsom, in Northern California.
-He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that address Muslim sectarianism.
-He is also and the author of the new book, “Double Edged Slavery “, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern-day Salafists.
+Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Associate Imam and Khateeb at Toledo Masjid al-Islam in Ohio.
+He is also and the author of the new book, “Double Edged Slavery “, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern-day Salafists and author of the recent book “Killing Marriage in Black Muslim America“.
 He blogs at imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.